 The wave transformation model requires a grid consisting of a mesh of points.
 At each point within the domain, water depth, as well as ambient current data, is specified.
 Reference points are separated by spacing in the alongshore and cross-shore directions.
 The model domain encompasses the entire shoreline of Nantasket Beach.
-Due to the large region simulated, as well as the high level of detail required in the nearshore region, nested grids were specified.
-As such, the larger regional grid propagates the offshore waves from the ocean into the Nantasket Beach area, then the smaller, higher resolution grids provide details on the wave processes directly along the shoreline.
+Due to the large region simulated, as well as the high level of detail required in the nearshore region, nested grids were specified as follows.
+The larger regional grid propagates the offshore waves from the ocean into the Nantasket Beach area, then the smaller, higher resolution grids provide greater detail on the wave processes directly along the shoreline.
 The grid nesting approach allows for accurate wave transformations from the offshore region to the nearshore region, and provides high-resolution wave information in the active zone of sediment transport.
-The color shading is representative of the depth in the model, assigned from the bathymetric source data.
-A series of three nested grids were utilized to determine the wave conditions at Nantasket Beach, with specific focus on North Nantasket Beach.
+The color shading shown in the adjacent figures is representative of the depth in the model, assigned from the bathymetric source data.
+A series of three nested grids were utilized to determine the wave conditions, with specific focus on North Nantasket Beach.